Tigran Maytesian: Career and concerts

+Over the years 2022-2025, Tigran Maytesian has been performing recitals, concerts with orchestras and conducting master classes in different regions of South Korea, getting increased popularity and high appraisals for his unique and impeccable virtuoso performance.

 He has founded the "Mind Speller" Chamber orchestra transformed from a String quartet, where, since its establishment in 2011, he has been acting as its conductor, soloist or the first violin at different concerts.